M. K. Radha

 Madras Kandaswami Radhakrishnan (20 November 1910 – 29 August 1985), professionally known as M. K. Radha, was an Indian actor and singer who worked mainly in Tamil cinema.

 Early life

 He was born in Chennai and took up acting in Tamil stage at the age of 7.
-He was tutored by his father Kandasamy Mudaliar a famous drama teacher at that time.
+He was tutored by his father Kandasamy Mudaliar, a famous drama teacher at that time.

 Career

-His career spanned for almost 25 years in Tamil drama as a lead actor during India´s pre-independence days and he was a popular social hero in various patriotic dramas.
+His career spanned almost 25 years in Tamil drama as a lead actor during India's pre-independence days and he was a popular social hero in various patriotic dramas.
 His film career spanned between 1936 and 1958.
+Radha was a benefactor of M.G.
+Ramachandran (MGR), and in his autobiography, Naan Yaen Piranthaen, MGR had written effusively about how Radha had helped him, while he was a struggling movie actor in the late 1930s.

 As a singer

 He sang in a few films during the 1940s.
 Songs from the film Kannamma En Kadhali became popular.